-from his expression, "You never see them."
-Of course I concluded that he had never looked for them; and I began to recover from the first shock which his exclamation, "There is no sport in Ceylon !" had given me.
+I began to discover the stamp of my companion from his expression "you never see them."
+Of course I concluded that he had never looked for them; and I began to recover from the first shock which his exclamation "there is no sport in Ceylon!" had given me.

-I subsequently discovered that my new and nonsporting acquaintances were coffee-planters of a class then known as the Galle Face planters, who passed their time in cantering about the Colombo race-course and idling in the town, while their estates lay a hundred miles distant, uncared for and naturally ruining their proprietors.
+I subsequently discovered that my new and non-sporting acquaintances were coffee planters of a class then known as the Galle Face planters, who passed their time in cantering about the Colombo race-course and idling in the town, while their estates lay a hundred miles distant, uncared for, and naturally ruining their proprietors.

-That same afternoon, to my delight and surprise, I met an old Gloucestershire friend in an officer of the Fifteenth Regiment, then stationed in Ceylon.
+That same afternoon, to my delight and surprise, I met an old Gloucestershire friend in an officer of the 15th Regiment, then stationed in Ceylon.
 From him I soon learnt that the character of Ceylon for game had never been exaggerated; and from that moment my preparations for the jungle commenced.

-I rented a good airy house in Colombo as headquarters, and the verandas were soon strewed with jungle-baskets, boxes, tent, gun-cases, and all the paraphernalia of a shooting trip.
+I rented a good airy house in Colombo as head-quarters, and the verandahs were soon strewed with jungle-baskets, boxes, tent, gun cases, and all the paraphernalia for a shooting trip.

-What unforeseen and apparently trivial incidents may upset all our plans for the future and turn our whole course of life!
+What unforeseen and apparently trivial incidents may upset all our plans for the future, and turn our whole course of life!

-At the expiration of twelve months my shooting trips and adventures were succeeded by so severe an attack of jungle fever that from a naturally robust frame I dwindled to a mere nothing, and very little of my former self remained.
+At the expiration of twelve months my shooting trips and adventures were succeeded by so severe an attack of jungle fever, that from a naturally robust frame I dwindled to a mere nothing, and very little of my former self remained.
 The first symptom of convalescence was accompanied by a peremptory order from my medical attendant to start for the highlands, to the mountainous region of Newera Ellia, the sanitarium of the island.